marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

   style app height:5rem
 ```

-### Scope categories
+### Scope Categories Dimension

-The second most common group of categories that can help you organize your libraries is the `scope` category group.
+The second most common dimension of categories that can help you organize your libraries is the `scope` dimension.

 It represents the **vertical slices** of the workspace.
 Essentially, it **segregates the functional responsibilities** of applications and libraries.